sethspr/SubCycle/README.md

     flask db upgrade
     python seed.py

-4. Run the Application: Start the Flask development server.
+4. Run the API.

     ```bash
-    flask run
+    python app.py

 5. Access SubCycle frontend.
-Run the commands below.
-Then, open your web browser and navigate to http://localhost:5000 (your port may vary from this) to access SubCycle.
+Change directories to '/client' and run the commands below.
+Then, open your web browser and navigate to http://localhost:5555 (your port may vary from this) to access SubCycle.

     ```bash
-    cd client
     npm install
     npm run dev